Xilinx/PYNQ/docs/source/2_getting_started.rst

    :depth: 2

-There are two platforms supported by Pynq; the Pynq-z1 board, and Zybo.
-A Pynq boot image that can be loaded onto a Micro-SD card is needed.
+Pynq is currently supported on the Pynq-z1 board.
+To start using Pynq, you will need a Pynq boot image loaded onto a Micro-SD card.
 The full build steps and Python packages will be available on the  `Pynq project GitHub <https://github.com/Xilinx/Pynq>`_ after the official beta release.

 Any Pynq related issues can be submitted via the github site's `issue tracker <https://github.com/Xilinx/Pynq/issues>`_ once the site is live.